BryanMorgan/isbot/README.md

 #### Features

-- Focused on speed, simplicity, and ensuring real devices and browsers don't get falsely identified as bots
+- Focused on speed, simplicity, and ensuring real browsers don't get falsely identified as bots
-- Tested on over *12k* bot user agents and *180k* browser user agents - updated bot and browser lists are downloaded as part of the integration test suite
+- Tested on over *12k* bot user-agents and *180k* browser user-agents - updated bot and browser lists are downloaded as part of the integration test suite
 - Easy to plugin as middleware to Actix, Rocket, or other Rust web frameworks
 - Includes a default collection of 300+ known bot user-agent regular expressions at compile time
 - Allows user-agent patterns to be manually added and removed at runtime